 If the proposed change seems reasonable.
 The cited text would change as follows:

 (#2459) The MPDUExchangeTime is the duration of the frame exchange sequence.
 For the case of an MPDU transmitted with Normal Ack ack policy(#1415) and without RTS/CTS protection, this equals the time required to transmit the MPDU plus the time required to transmit the expected response frame plus one SIFS.
-Frame exchange sequences for Management frames are excluded from the used_time update. (#4508)Any RD transmission granted by the AP is excluded from the used_time update.
+Frame exchange sequences for Management frames and frame exchange sequences that include HE TB PPDU transmission are excluded from the used_time update. (#4508)Any RD transmission granted by the AP is excluded from the used_time update.
 If the used_time value reaches or exceeds the admitted_time value, the corresponding EDCAF shall no longer transmit QoS Data frames or QoS Null frames(#1444) using the EDCA parameters for that AC as specified in the QoS Parameter Set element.
 However, a STA may choose to temporarily replace the EDCA parameters for that EDCAF with those specified for an AC of lower priority, if no admission control is required for those ACs.

 Proposed Resolution